 - 1. If a child is ill, contact the parent to take the child home and advise them to see a physician.
-Exclude ill children and staff from the childcare center until they have been symptom free for the required period of time according to regional Public Health guidelines and the type of outbreak. - 2.
-Encourage good personal hygiene practices for parents, staff, and children.
+Exclude ill children and staff from the childcare center until they have been symptom free for the required period of time according to local Public Health quidelines and the type of outbreak. - 2.
+Encourage good personal hygiene practices for staff, children and parents.
 Practice proper and frequent hand washing. - 3.
-Follow regional cleaning and disinfecting guidelines. - 4.
-Increase the frequency of cleaning and disinfecting for common areas and high touch surfaces (i.e. door handles, handrails, sinks, toilets, etc.). - 5.
+Follow regional cleaning and disinfecting guidelines. - a.
+Increase the frequency of cleaning and disinfecting for common areas and high touch surfaces (i.e. door handles, handrails, sinks, toilets, etc.). - b.
 Clean and disinfect toys on a daily basis.
-Toys that are mouthed should be immediately removed from use and cleaned and disinfected prior to reuse. - 6.
-Stop group sensory play activities (i.e. water play, playdough, etc.). - All sleeping equipment (cots, cribs, mattresses) must be cleaned and disinfected immediately after an outbreak is declared.
-Until the outbreak is declared over, clean and disinfect sleeping equipment twice a week at minimum and whenever visibly soiled. - 8.
-Staff should be assigned to a dedicated classroom and not move between classrooms. - 9.
-Stop any internal transitions for children between classrooms. - 10.
-Personal Protective Equipment (PPE) must be worn when there is a risk of exposure to pathogens (i.e. when diapering, toileting, cleaning bodily fluids, etc.). - 11.
-Soiled clothing must not be rinsed or washed at the center.
+Toys that are mouthed should immediately be removed from use and cleaned and disinfected prior to subsequent use. - 4.
+Stop group sensory play activities (i.e. water play, playdough, etc.). - 5.
+All sleeping equipment (i.e. cots, cribs, mattresses, sheets, etc.) must be cleaned and disinfected immediately after an outbreak is declared.
+Until the outbreak is declared over, clean and disinfect sleeping equipment at the recommended frequency and whenever visibly soiled. - 6.
+Staff should be assigned to a dedicated classroom and not move between classrooms. - 7.
+Internal transitions for children between classrooms should be paused. - 8.
+Personal Protective Equipment (PPE) should be worn when there is a risk of exposure to pathogens (i.e. when diapering/toileting, cleaning bodily fluids, etc.).

+9. Soiled clothing must not be rinsed or washed at the center.
 Place the clothing in a securely tied bag with child's name, away from children (i.e. cubby area) and send it home.